 Children and adults with chronic health conditions such as autism, MS, cancer, heart disease, or obesity may need to double these amounts.
 Keep in mind that these amounts are higher than the FDA’s recommended amounts.

 Staying Healthy With Vitamin D

 How much is too much?
 Vitamin D is a fat-soluble vitamin which means it can be toxic in extremely high amounts.
-Vitamin D toxicity is very rare, and taking 50,000 IUs/day of vitamin D for several months has shown to cause toxicity.
+Toxicity is very rare, and taking 50,000 IUs/day of vitamin D for several months has shown to cause toxicity.
 This level is many times higher than the recommended daily allowance.
-Since so many people are vitamin D deficient, doses higher than the RDA are commonly recommended to replenish a person’s vitamin D stores.
+Since so many people are deficient, doses higher than the RDA are commonly recommended to replenish a person’s vitamin stores.
 For optimum health, vitamin D blood levels should be around 50-80 ng/mL (125-200 nmol/L).
 A 25-hydroxyvitamin D, or 25(OH), test can be ordered to test your blood levels.

 Always consult a medical professional before taking vitamin and mineral supplements.
-The great thing about getting your vitamin D from the sun is that your body will never make more than it needs.
+The great thing about getting your vitamin D3 from the sun is that your body will never make more than it needs.
 So, don’t be afraid to go for a walk on your lunch break and catch some rays.
-Ask us about supplementation next time you are in the office, or call (619) 756-7510 for more information.

 Gentle Adjustments.
 Powerful Results.